yvesshum/bikeshop-webapp/public/src/Youth/HourLogging/README.md

           * These categories are retrieved from the `Global Fields Collection`
       * There should be an optional field of `notes`
       * Once everything has been filled and checked for validity, it is sent to Firestore to `Global Youth Profile` -> `Global Pending Hours`
-          * The key of the data field should be an ISO date range.
+          * The key of the data field should be an ISO date of when they submitted the form.
 See `Global Pending Hours` for an example